What Does it Take to Be a Farm Product Buyer or Purchasing Agent?

 Types of Farm Product Buyer or Purchasing Agent

-Job Opportunities for Farm Product Buyers and Purchasing Agents
+Are There Job Opportunities for Farm Product Buyers and Purchasing Agents?

-In the United States, there were 13,700 jobs for Farm Product Buyer or Purchasing Agent in 2016.
+In 2016, there was an estimated number of 13,700 jobs in the United States for Farm Product Buyer or Purchasing Agent.
 There is little to no growth in job opportunities for Farm Product Buyer or Purchasing Agent.
 There will be an estimated 1,400 positions for Farm Product Buyer or Purchasing Agent per year.

 The states with the most job growth for Farm Product Buyer or Purchasing Agent are Utah, Washington, and Oregon.
 Watch out if you plan on working in Mississippi, Ohio, or Vermont.
 These states have the worst job growth for this type of profession.

-What Tools & Technology do Farm Product Buyers and Purchasing Agents Use?
+Tools & Technologies Used by Farm Product Buyers and Purchasing Agents

 - Microsoft Excel